dedunu/tech/_posts/2012-10-02-are-you-going-to-save-space-using-bit.md

 ---
 layout: post
-title: Are you going to save space using Bit Data Type?
+title: "Are you going to save space using Bit Data Type?"
 ---

 If you have Yes or No data to store in DB, what will you select as the data type?
 Most of the times you will select “`Bit`”.
 Because it only takes 1 bit to store data.
 And it is the best data type for this situation.
 But it takes more than a bit in SQL Server.
 If you have an only one-bit column in your table it will allocate 7 more extra bits to store your bit data.